kevsuxdev/kevsuxdev/README.md

 💰 [**Monetra**](https://monetraa.vercel.app) – A modern finance tracking dashboard that lets you create wallet-based budgets, collaborate through shared wallets, and gain clear insights into your expenses and savings.

-🏗️ [**Kaha Construction**](https://kahaconstruction.com) – A modern construction company website built with performance and branding in mind.

 📊 [**Funday**](#) - A simple yet effective savings and expense tracker that helps users monitor where their money goes and build better financial habits.

 ☕ [**Cassa Coffea**](#) - A POS and ordering management system designed for coffee shops, built as a school project to streamline cashier operations and order tracking.